Bartłomiej Barański: Lech Poznań

 On 13 January 2025, with six months remaining on his contract, Barański was transferred to Ekstraklasa club Lech Poznań for an estimated initial fee of PLN 100,000 (€23,314), signing a four-and-a-half-year contract.

 Following his transfer to Lech, he was immediately loaned back to Ruch for the rest of the season.
+He made one senior team appearance for Lech during the 2025–26 season before joining GKS Tychy on a six-month loan on 22 December 2025.
+On 24 June 2026, Barański was sent on another loan, joining second-tier side Odra Opole for the 2026–27 season.

 International career

 Barański began his international career with the Poland under-19 team, making two appearances in friendly defeats to Portugal and Czech Republic in November 2024.
 On 9 September, he made his first appearance at the under-20 level, scoring Poland's sole goal in the 82nd minute of a 1–2 loss to Portugal.